deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16198/index.md

 > </details>

-> The table presents the results of supervised fine-tuning experiments on different combinations of training data (format alignment, direct responses, and chain-of-thought responses), showing the best performance is achieved when combining both direct and chain-of-thought data.
+> The table presents the results of supervised fine-tuning experiments on four different data compositions, comparing the performance of direct and chain-of-thought prediction across various vision-language reasoning tasks.

 {{< table-caption >}}